 - Store it in a safe place to prevent theft or loss.

-You can get Suboxone high owing to its easy abuse.
+A person can get Suboxone high owing to its easy abuse.
 However, the risk is low compared to that with other opioids.
 Also, symptoms of dependence or addiction have a delayed onset.

 Do not stop the drug abruptly.
-For drugs like Suboxone or those with abuse potential, your doctor can recommend a gradual reduction in the dose.
+For drugs like Suboxone or those with abuse potential, the doctor can recommend a gradual reduction in the dose.
 This type of discontinuation is called dose tapering.
 In the end, it reduces the risk of severe withdrawal symptoms.

 Addiction is a chronic disorder.
 In essence, it requires a group effort from family, friends and healthcare experts.
-A mix of medications and a strong support system often works wonders to help you live a drug-free life.
+A mix of medications and a strong support system often works wonders to help one live a drug-free life.